Back

 1. Q-Learning

-Q-Learning is a Reinforcement Learning algorithm that allows an agent to learn through trial and error in a dynamic environment.
-The algorithm learns an action-value function, Q-values, to maximize cumulative rewards over time.
-Q-Learning is used in robotics, game development, and optimizing business processes, where an agent needs to make sequential decisions based on a certain strategy.
+This Reinforcement Learning algorithm allows an agent to learn through trial and error in a dynamic environment.
+Q-Learning learns an action-value function, Q-values, to maximize cumulative rewards over time.

 2. Deep Q Network

-Deep Q Network (DQN) is an extension of Q-Learning that leverages Deep Neural Networks to handle complex and high-dimensional input spaces for principal component analysis.
-DQN algorithms have successfully played Atari games or controlled self-driving cars.
-By combining Reinforcement Learning with Deep Learning algorithms, DQN has pushed the boundaries of what is possible in training intelligent agents.
+Deep Q Network (DQN) is an extension of Q-Learning that leverages Deep Neural Networks.
+Its main differential is its ability to handle complex and high-dimensional input spaces for principal component analysis.

 Conclusion